 Union Terminal Market opened at that 4th Street and Florida Avenue NE location in 1931 and it grew into a bustling shopping destination.
 More than 700 vendors sold meat, fish, dairy and produce in indoor stalls, with modern amenities like cold storage, elevators and a public cafe.
 But the market waned in popularity when D.C. banned the outdoor sale of meat and eggs in 1962.

 In 1967, a new indoor market opened a few blocks away at 1309 5th Street NE, which is now the current site of revitalized Union Market.
 During the 1980s, many of the original merchants left the area and moved to modern distribution centers and supermarkets in the suburbs.
 Union Market reopened in 2012 as a pioneering urban village designed to bring people together to explore new culinary opportunities.
 Union Market is owned and operated by EDENS, a company that develops, owns and operates community shopping centers in primary markets across the country.

 The neighborhood surround Union Market continues to evolve, with new restaurants, shops and apartments in the works.

-Union Market vendors include: Blue Bottle Coffee, Rappahannock Oysters Co.; Buffalo & Bergen created by well-known mixologist Gina Chersevani; an Amanda McClements'lifestyle boutique; Righteous Cheese; Peregrine Espresso; Lyon Bakery; Trickling Springs Creamery; Harvey's Market; Oh!
-Pickles; Almaala Farms; DC Empanadas, TaKorean and more.
+Union Market food vendors include: Rappahannock Oysters Co.; Buffalo & Bergen created by well-known mixologist Gina Chersevani; Peregrine Espresso; Lyon Bakery; Neopol smokehouse; Harvey's Market; Red Apron; Almaala Farms; DC Empanadas; DC Dosa; TaKorean; Trickling Springs Creamery and more.

 Dock 5 is a warehouse event venue featuring more than 12,000 square feet, 22’ high ceilings and glass garage doors.
 The space is directly above the artisanal marketplace.